Pembrey Forest, near Llanelli

 Pembrey Forest is 8 miles west of Llanelli.

-The OS grid reference for Pembrey Country Park visitor centre is SN 400 001.
+The postcode for Pembrey Country Park is SA16 0EJ.

 Directions